Evenwyne/programming-univbasics-2-puts-prints-statements/README.md

 As we said in the introduction, in the previous section of Programming as Conversation, you learned a lot of _expressions_.
 We're going to teach you your first _statements_ right now.
-These are the statements that print your `String`s to the screen.
+These are the statements that print `String`s to the screen.
 They are:

 * `puts`